-The Smallholder Agricultural Productivity Enhancement and Commercialization Project (SAPEC) aims to transform Liberia’s agriculture sector, which is dominated by traditional subsistence farming systems, characterized by labor-intensive shifting cultivation and low technologies that result in low productivity.
-The Africa Rice Center (AfricaRice) in Cote d’Ivoire and the International Institute for Tropical Agriculture (IITA) in Nigeria are key implementing partners for this project, and SAPEC also supports the Liberia Agriculture Transformation Agenda (LATA) which includes targeted programs and action plans aimed to raise productivity of the sector by delivering modern inputs and finance to farmers and agribusinesses.
-The project promotes the use of improved technologies for rice, cassava, and vegetables such as climate change resilient rice varieties and fertilizers; develop new irrigation and drainage systems in lowlands; rehabilitate feeder roads, storage facilities, and agro-processing equipment.
-The project also addresses the acute shortage of skilled manpower for planning and supervision of sector development activities by providing post-graduate scholarships to master degree programs in various agriculture-related disciplines in Ghana, Kenya, and Tanzania, as well as promotes rural enterprises for employment creation, particularly women, youths and physically-challenged especially in rice and cassava processing.
+GAFSP invested $46.5 million to enhance the income of smallholder farmers, particularly women, and youth, through sustainable land expansion and land improvement, increased market access, and strengthened institutional capacities.
+SAPEC aims to transform Liberia’s agriculture sector, which is dominated by traditional subsistence farming systems and is characterized by labor-intensive shifting cultivation and low technologies that result in low productivity.
+SAPEC also supports the Liberia Agriculture Transformation Agenda with targeted programs and action plans that raise agricultural productivity by delivering modern inputs and finance to farmers and agribusinesses.
+The project promotes the use of improved technologies for rice, cassava, and vegetables, such as climate change-resilient rice varieties and fertilizers; develops new irrigation and drainage systems in lowlands; rehabilitates feeder roads, storage facilities, and agro-processing equipment; addresses the acute shortage of skilled manpower for planning and supervision of sector development activities by providing post-graduate scholarships to master’s degree students in various agriculture-related disciplines in Ghana, Kenya, and Tanzania; and promotes rural enterprises to generate employment, particularly for women, youth, and the physically challenged and especially in rice and cassava processing.
+Two CGIAR centers, Africa Rice Center in Côte d’Ivoire and the International Institute for Tropical Agriculture in Nigeria, are key implementing partners for this project.